 A calendar designed to help keep track of dates as dementia progresses

-From the October/November 2015 issue of our magazine, we hear how a calendar designed to help one person is benefiting many others.
+Val Horncastle, who had Alzheimer’s disease, came up with the idea for the ‘Memory Calendar’ with her husband Keith.
+We hear how a calendar designed to help one person is benefiting many others.

 Val Horncastle, 73, has always had a busy life but as her Alzheimer's progressed she found it increasingly difficult to recall what she was meant to be doing or even what day it was.